We often see the same common questions asked over and over about Chromebooks.

-So, this post is really just going to be a bunch of questions about Chromebooks that we’ve encountered and our reply to them.
+So, this post is really just going to be a bunch of questions about these little laptops that we’ve encountered and our reply to these questions.

-If you’re here and you don’t even know the basics of Chromebooks, we urge you to check out our post- “what’s a chromebook?”
+If you’re here and you don’t even know the basics of them, we urge you to check out our post- “what’s a Chromebook?”

 Let’s get started.

-Question 1: Chromebooks are literally just an over-glorified web browser with a laptop casing, right?
+Question 1: They’re literally just an over-glorified web browser with a laptop casing, right?

 Well, when you put it like that, it’s very much saying so a car is basically just an engine with a metal casing, right?
-The answer is both yes and no, but preferably a big “no.” Chromebooks mainly run within the browser and the majority of the stuff you do on a Chromebook will be done within the Chrome browser.
+The answer is both yes and no, but preferably a big “no.” They mainly run within the browser and the majority of the stuff you do on one will be done within the Chrome browser.
 The web browser can pretty much do anything in the majority of people need to be done.
 Chrome OS obviously runs the Chrome web browser, and you can play games, viewing images, watching videos, browse your favorite sites, and even launch some apps all within the browser.
-But, other than the web browser, a Chromebook can also do other things outside of it.
+But, other than the web browser, it can also do other things outside of it.

 For instance, it has its own built-in photo editor, an audio player, and a video player.
 It can also launch apps that you can download from the Chrome web store and make them available offline.
 You can also use the Google Suite of productivity tools such as Google Docs instead of Microsoft Word and Google Sheets instead of Microsoft Excel- and these are also available offline.
 You can also reply and check your email offline.
 And don’t forget the apps.
 Lots and lots of apps.

 Of course, there are native Windows programs that Chrome OS can’t run, but many of them are making themselves available for Chrome OS.
 A recent example?
 Adobe Photoshop.
-Adobe has begun making a streamlined version of their product that can run on Chromebooks.
-And not to take the thunder away from Apple, but whatever you need done on a Chromebook that you used to do on Windows, there’s probably an app for that.
-What can a Chromebook do without the proper app?
+Adobe has begun making a streamlined version of their product that can run on Chrome OS.
+And not to take the thunder away from Apple, but whatever you need to be done on it that you used to do on Windows, there’s probably an app for that.
+What can it do without the proper app?
 Probably not much.
-But developers are making apps for nearly all major functions so you’ll likely see an app for whatever you need made and released.
+But developers are making apps for nearly all major functions so you’ll likely see an app for whatever you need to be made and released.
 Google is also behind their apps and constantly bringing more apps available for offline use.
 Google will improve the service and apps will be available for nearly everything you need- all powered by a super fast laptop at an affordable and cheap price.
-The Chromebook does it all.
+It pretty much does it all.

 So, is it really just a web browser?
 Not exactly.
-The web browser is a big part of what makes a Chromebook a Chromebook.
+The web browser is a big part of what makes it what it is.
 But there’s more than just the browser.
 You have the apps as well.

-Question 2: What can a Chromebook do without internet?
+Question 2: What can a Chromebook do without the Internet or WiFi?

 Like we mentioned above, Google and other developers have already made a lot of their apps available offline.
 They have online and offline versions and Google has already started the revolution.
 It really depends on what you need to do when you’re offline.
 If you’re looking to check your email, write a document, work on spreadsheets, or play some games, all that stuff is already available in an offline version.
 If you’re looking to watch videos or view images random stuff like that, you can also do that all the time.
 A lot of that developers have already begun making all different offline versions of their apps along with online versions as well.
 You can even search the web store and filter by the offline availability of an app.

-So, instead of asking “what can a Chromebook do without internet?”
+So, instead of asking “what can they do without an internet connection?”
 How about asking “how often is there no internet?”

 That brings us to the point, how often do you not have internet connection in today’s modern society?
 Whether you’re at home at work or out in public, chances are you’ll find free Wi-Fi somewhere.
 The race to put Wi-Fi availability is widespread.
 And even modern cars have their own Wi-Fi mini tower built-in, along with buses or giant retail centers.
 Wi-Fi is everywhere.
 And if you’re really stuck in the desert in the middle of nowhere?
 This whip out your phone and use the Wi-Fi hotspot.

-We think the argument that having no internet connection means having a useless Chromebook is invalid.
+We think the argument that having no internet connection means having a useless brick is invalid.
 It’s actually very difficult to not have Wi-Fi in modern society.

 Question 3: I heard that can’t attach my phone or my other peripherals.
 Is this true?

-Chromebooks come standard with a 16 gigabyte SSD drive and aren’t meant to hold a whole bunch of your images videos or music or other media.
-They (Google) really wants you to use a cloud service such as Google Drive, which is why they provide you with some free goodies upon purchase of your Chromebook.
+They come standard with a 16 gigabyte SSD drive and aren’t meant to hold a whole bunch of your images videos or music or other media.
+They (Google) really wants you to use a cloud service such as Google Drive, which is why they provide you with some free goodies upon purchase of your new laptop.
 Google Drive is free to use and can be upgraded if you need more space.

-Apps are the bread and butter of any Chromebook laptop.
+Apps are the bread and butter of any Chrome OS laptop.
 They are basically web-based applications and the Chrome web store has thousands of them.
 Both paid and free.
-Your Chromebook comes with a default set of apps preloaded in there by Google, but you can easily remove these and add whatever else you want.
+Your device comes with a default set of apps preloaded in there by Google, but you can easily remove these and add whatever else you want.
 Or you can keep them.

-It makes it very user-friendly to forge your Chromebook exactly how you want it.
+It makes it very user-friendly to forge your laptop exactly how you want it.
 You can simply go to the Chrome web store and search or filter by category, type, price, or just browse the home page and see what’s trending.
 With these apps, you can do a whole bunch of stuff from photo editing, reading leading publications, playing games, making movies, writing code, or pretty much anything you need to do.
-You can download whatever you want in app form and your Chromebook can run it.
-You can make your Chromebook do whatever you please, pretty much with apps.
+You can download whatever you want in app form and it can run it.
+You can make it do whatever you please, pretty much with apps.

 Take out your smartphone, and just go to your app store.
 There’s pretty much an app for everything right?
-That’s pretty much how it’s like on a Chromebook, except you have it in a laptop form which makes it more productive, as we like to say.
+That’s pretty much how it’s like on it, except you have it in a laptop form which makes it more productive, as we like to say.
 Imagine all the apps you use on your phone, but rather you can use it with a keyboard and mouse.
 A lot of them would be a lot easier to use right?
 That’s pretty much how a Chromebook is like.
 So you can pretty much customize it to whatever type of machine you wanted to be.
-You want to go all productivity?
+Do you want to go all productivity?
 You got it.
-You wanted to be an entertainment laptop with a whole bunch of games, videos, and stuff?
+Did you want it to be an entertainment laptop with a whole bunch of games, videos, and stuff?
 You got it.
-So, you really have the freedom to make a Chromebook whatever you want it to be.
+So, you really have the freedom to make it whatever you want it to be.

-Question 5: What’s the difference between a Chromebook and a cheap Netbook?
+Question 5: What’s the difference between a Chromebook versus Netbook?
 Or even a tablet?

-Well, the obvious thing is that Chromebooks run Chrome OS whereas a cheap Netbook may run a different operating system such as Android or their own proprietary OS.
+Well, the obvious thing is that they run Chrome OS whereas a cheap Netbook may run a different operating system such as Android or their own proprietary OS.

 Chromebooks are also known to have much more user-friendly keyboards compared to notebooks, and obviously superior compared to iPads.
-We’re not trying to start a flame war here, but you try typing on a Chromebook keyboard vs. typing on an iPad keyboard.
+We’re not trying to start a flame war here, but you try typing on its keyboard vs. typing on an iPad keyboard.
 We think there’s no argument.
-Of course you can buy your own peripherals and external hardware, but we’re just talking about the default common native keyboards.
-Compared to a cheap netbook, Chromebooks also have a super fast boot up time, some as low as 5 seconds.
-Chromebooks beat netbooks in battery run as well.
-Chromebooks have a very long run time on a single charge.
+Of course, you can buy your own peripherals and external hardware, but we’re just talking about the default common native keyboards.
+Compared to a cheap netbook, they also have a super fast boot up time, some as low as 5 seconds.
+They beat netbooks in battery run as well.
+They have a very long run time on a single charge.
 Some models can go up to 12 hours per charge, which is impressive.
-Chromebooks can do plenty of work- whether productive or not.
+They can do plenty of work- whether productive or not.

 Well, this about addresses a few common questions that we always get.
-You should have a clearer understanding of what a Chromebook can do.
-And the real power behind the laptop.
-The real question if you’re on the fence for a Chromebook…is you.
+You should have a clearer understanding of what they can do.
+And the real power of the laptop.
+The real question if you’re on the fence…is you.
 How comfortable are you working with a machine where you’ll do most of your web most of your work through the web browser and apps?
 Are you comfortable with storing most of your work into a cloud-based provider?
 Are you comfortable with using an alternative to Microsoft Word and Excel?
 Do you care about not having the latest killer specs and a beastly machine?
 Do you want to play the latest and most modern games?
 Do you need to have 16 applications running simultaneously along with 3 YouTube tabs open?
+Think about it.

-You need to address these questions and answer them yourself to see if a Chromebook is right for you.
+You need to address these questions and answer them yourself to see if it’s is right for you.
 Many people get a negative opinion because they crack open a laptop and see that it can’t do many of the things they’re used to.
 Don’t be one of them.